Shay enjoys Internet research, silly crafts, and keeping her very stubborn Beagle-Cattle Dog alive through training and

 - Wild Mushrooms: The kind you should be most concerned about are the kind you'd find growing in your yard or anywhere else in the wild.
 Certain wild mushrooms are very toxic, so it is best to remove them from your yard or garden if you have a dog or cat that likes to "forage."
 Most store-bought mushrooms (that we all eat) are should be non-toxic to dogs in small portions, but larger portions can cause GI upset.
-Canned mushrooms can be problematic because of the spices/salt/etc that comes on them.
+Canned mushrooms can be problematic because of the spices/salt/etc that come on them.
 Additionally, if your dog gets a taste for edible mushrooms, they may be more likely to eat the poisonous ones in the yard.
 If it was my dog, I'd avoid mushrooms.

 - Raw Dough: The yeast in dough can cause it to expand in the digestive tract and can even cause the intestines to rupture.
 Fully cooked bread is fine in small portions (don't carbo-load your pooch!).

 - Cooked Bone and Raw Eggs: Cooked bone can splinter and pierce the mouth or gut.
 Raw eggs contain salmonella, which can make your pet sick.
-Many owners feed their dog raw meat, but this is a decision each pet owner can discuss with their vet.
+Many owners feed their dogs raw meat, but this is a decision each pet owner can discuss with their vet.

 - Milk and Dairy: While it is common to see images of cats drinking milk, the truth is most cats and dogs do not have the proper enzymes to digest normal milk.
 Many are lactose intolerant, just like people can be.
 While milk isn't likely to kill your dog, it could give them nasty stomach upset and diarrhea.

 - Salt: A small amount of salt can cause minor problems, but a large amount can cause sodium poisoning which can be deadly.
 Keep your pets away from salty foods!

 There are many plants that can be poisonous or toxic in pets.
 Here are a few common but dangerous plants, flowers and succulents and the symptoms your dog may experience on ingesting them:

 - Lilies: very poisonous in cats (they can cause kidney failure)